 Of course!
 Friends and family are welcome to join you (but will not be allowed onto the course route).
-One of the highlights of the 2016 and 2017 COPS 30 Milers was the ‘social’ at Clennell Hall afterwards, where supporters, families, friends and the Royal Marines enjoyed a barbecue and a few drinks with those who took part.
+One of the highlights of the previous 30 Milers was the ‘social’ at Clennell Hall afterwards, where supporters, families, friends and the Royal Marines enjoyed a barbecue and a few drinks with those who took part.
 Prior to the event, COPS 30 Miler participants will be provided with the exact location of the finish line, so are free to invite their friends and family to wait for them there.

 Where can I stay?

 There are rooms, bunkhouse options and camping facilities at Clennell Hall, which was found to be an ideal base for previous events.
 Following registration, further details will be sent to participants.
 Friends and family are also very welcome to stay on site.
 You may also wish to search for local hotels / B&Bs in the Alwinton area.